spheronFdn/documentations/docs/configure-build/deploy-get-started.md

 ### Build parameters

-ArGo will attempt to autodetect the site's framework and apply the correct build parameters.
-In some cases, however, you might need to input the parameters manually, either at the initial site deployment stage, or in the site settings after the site has already been deployed.
+ArGo doesn't have autodetect framework feature at this moment, so you have to manually enter the site's framework and apply the correct build parameters for your framework.
+You need to input the parameters manually, either at the initial site deployment stage, or in the site settings after the site has already been deployed.

 Below are the build parameters which you can modify.